quadrant-newmedia/django_tree_view/README.md

 ## Installation

 1. `pip install django_tree_view`
-2. In your urls.py file, add in a call to `make_tree_view`, passing in the python package name (dotted python path) of your "tree view root":
+2. In your urls.py file, add in a call to `make_tree_view`, passing in the python package name (dotted python path) of your view tree:
     ```python
     from django_tree_view import make_tree_view